 A Kanban board is a visual management tool and scheduling system that works on using visual cues to visualize a work process and identify any bottlenecks.
 The way it works is that there are columns on the board that represent various stages of a work process.
 Cards are then used to represent tasks that get moved along the board depending on which stage of the process they’re at.
 A typical board would consist of three columns labelled “To-do”, “Doing”, and “Done”, but you can have as many columns as your team sees fit.

 What makes a Kanban board more ideal than a regular task list is it encourages collaboration and shared responsibility.
 Team members can visualize, manage, and maximize their tasks and workflow.
 They have to work together effectively and efficiently to make sure tasks are moved along the board accordingly and into the “Done” column.
 Dragging a task into the “Done” column of a Kanban board is the equivalent to crossing an item off a task list.
 The feeling can be so satisfying!

-The following templates are examples of how a Kanban board can be used as daily task list templates for work.
+The following templates are examples of how a Kanban board can be used as a daily task list template for work.

 To manage a project successfully, you need to have a clear overview of the tasks involved.
 Having a project planning template can help with exactly that.
 Your team will be able to see who’s responsible for each task and keep track of the progress of tasks.

-Creating a template for new staff onboarding can help the newbies adjust into your company easier.
+Creating a template for new staff onboarding can help the newbies adjust to your company easier.